opendocsg/slw-judgments-backfill/2005_SGCA_17/report.md

  Ans: The 1st and 2nd Defendant disclosed all the Plaintiffs’ information contained in the 5 computers at LTA as well as confidential information acquired by them in the course of employment.

 28     Instead, Stratech sought to establish its case under cl 8.1 by various arguments.
-Before we come to those arguments, it is appropriate to refer to _Tang Siew Choy v Certact Pte_ Ltd [1993] 3 SLR 44.
+Before we come to those arguments, it is appropriate to refer to _Tang Siew Choy v Certact Pte_ Ltd <span class="citation">[1993] 3 SLR 44</span>.

 29     In that case, the first appellant had joined the Industrial Machine Tools & Chemical Department (“IMTC”) of the respondent, Certact Pte Ltd (“Certact”), as a technical sales executive.
 In 1986 he was promoted to Sales Manager and Head of IMTC.
 The second appellant joined Certact on 9 February 1987 as a sales engineer in IMTC.
 The first and second appellants resigned from Certact on 28 and 27 February 1991 respectively and subsequently joined a company which was